Roof Box Buying Guide

-Rain, hail, snow or shine, it’ll suit your extra storage needs without requiring multiple straps and accessories.
+Rain, hail, snow, or shine, it’ll suit your other storage needs without requiring multiple straps and accessories.
 They are the perfect solution for transporting: excess gear, camping equipment, prams/strollers, skis and snowboards, wakeboards, golf clubs, and anything else you need to transport.
-Before purchasing a roof box, you need to consider the dimensions of your vehicle, racks, and desired contents.
+Before purchasing a box, you need to consider the dimensions of your vehicle, racks, and desired contents.
 Lastly, you’ll want to pack the box so that your gear stays safe.

 Keep in mind your vehicle's size and where the boot opens.
 Some small hatchbacks are not appropriate and not recommended for larger boxes, as rear access maybe could become obstructed.
 If you are concerned, you can visit your local Rhino-Rack dealer to fit your vehicle.

 You will need to ensure the width between your roof racks is suitable to install the desired box.
 All boxes will state the minimum and maximum allowable distance to install the box.
 The measurement can be found on the product page under specifications and the instructions provided.
 If you use a flush rail roof rack such as an RVP, 2500 RS, or StealthBar, you will need to check your bars are wide enough to install a roof box.
 Check the width of the racks is greater than the width of the mounting clamps.

 If you are purchasing a box to transport specific gear such as fishing rods, skis, and snowboards, ensure the internal dimensions of the box are greater than the items you wish to transport.
 Find the internal dimensions for each box under “specifications” on the product page.